The Blank Slate Internet

 traditionally associated with compression/encryption paradigms.
 It is also noted that the work by Prueitt

-correspondence between topological covers and the every day generation of the
+correspondence between topological covers and the every day generation

 contents of mental awareness.
 [9]

-Structural cover generators are commonplace but not
+Structural cover generators are

 organized to produce a functioning back plate.